CharlesAHunt/range-tree-map/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/CharlesAHunt/RangeTreeMap.svg?columns=all)](https://waffle.io/CharlesAHunt/RangeTreeMap)
 [![codecov.io](http://codecov.io/github/charlesahunt/rangetreemap/coverage.svg?branch=master)](http://codecov.io/github/charlesahunt/rangetreemap?branch=master)

-A supplemental Scala collection for mapping from ranges to values based on a TreeMap.

-The underlying structure is a map from a lower bound to a RangeEntry.
-If you have two ranges with the same lower bound, the second range needs have a higher lower bound, ideally greater than or equal to the upper bound of the other range so ranges don't overlap.
+The underlying data structure is a TreeMap backed by a Red-black tree mapping from a lower bound of K to a RangeEntry[K, V], sorted by an implicit Ordering[K].
+Overlapping ranges are allowed with `put`, non overlapping ranges are handled using `putCoalesce`.

 ## Installation